 From teaching to brewing

 Almut is actually a teacher.
 But that doesn't stop the power woman from doing anything.
-Not even the many voices that were trying to prevent them from becoming self-employed and to bring them back into the safe nest of the civil service.
+Not even the many voices that kept them from becoming self-employed and wanted to bring them back into the safe nest of the civil service.
 Almut fights, but not with the others, but above all with herself.
 Before she quits the teaching job in 2016 and swaps blags for hops, she first has to fathom the meaning of life for herself.
 One thing is clear: the Bavarian likes to create something with her hands.
 And after the first more or less successful brewing attempts in homebrew, she created the first really passable beers.
 Passable beers that are far too good not to be made available to the general public.
 Almut makes a decision and Emma is born.
 Then a Zapotopaz !